MozillaIndia/mozillaindia.github.io/CONTRIBUTING.md

 4. In the project repository install all the packages using `yarn install`
 5. Run `gatsby develop` to run the server.
 By default the server runs at `localhost:8000`

-### Use with docker (optional)

-Run the below command in the git repository to serve the website at localhost

-`docker-compose up`

 ### Git workflow